CanZion Group LP

-Since its founding, CanZion has made distribution alliances with labels such as VeneMusic, EMI, Integrity Music, Funkytown Music, Provident, David C Cook, Hillsong Music, to have greater reach in various countries, among which, there are Mexico, Colombia, Argentina and Puerto Rico.

 History

 In April 1987, Marcos Witt founded "CanZion Producciones" in Durango, Mexico, together with his wife Miriam.
 Subsequently, expanding its scope, the audiovisual, literary and educational extensions have arrived, with the brands that today complement and comprise the CanZion Group LP.

 CanZion: record label

 The name CanZion, soon became synonymous with that movement, when producing and launching the popular series «En vivo», albums recorded in concert by singers such as Marco Barrientos, Danilo Montero, Jaime Murrell, Juan Carlos Alvarado and Jorge Lozano, among others. as well as Marcos Witt's own albums, which promoted the vision of a fresh worship ministry in the churches of Latin America.
 In order to have a greater reach in a younger audience, the divisions Pulso Records and Más Que Música were founded.
 To date, nine musical productions under the CanZion label have been awarded at the Latin GRAMMY, where Alex Campos and Marcos Witt have been the most honored throughout the gala as "Best Christian Album", in addition to other artists such as Coalo Zamorano, Daniel Calveti, Pablo Olivares, Jacobo Ramos, Mónica Rodríguez, Danilo Montero and Funky.
 For their part, at the Arpa Awards, they have also been recognized on multiple occasions as the "psalmists of CanZion", understanding the large number of artists who have passed through it.

 In 2009, CanZion Integrity Distributions (CID) was born, as a strategic alliance made during Expolit 2009, where the news was announced that the Hispanic CanZion and the American Integrity would merge into a single company.
 At the time, the agreement contained the distribution of material from artists such as Marcos Witt, Danilo Montero, Aline Barros, Daniel Calveti, Alex Campos, Funky, and Julissa, and would relaunch the recent productions of each artist.

 They also made distribution agreements with artists for short periods or specific regions, such as Unción Tropical, Lizzie Lizzie, T-Bone, Kyosko, Travy Joe, in the same way, they made alliances to be the record company in charge of bringing the audiovisual material of English-speaking bands, such as Planetshakers, Hillsong United in Spanish, and the other divisions of the band.
 Marcos said that the objective of these agreements is for the message to reach more countries.

 CanZion has released two compilations called Series Hits, in its 2012 and 2013 editions.
 Currently, it continues to create these annual compilation editions through the label's YouTube channel.